SoK: Preconfirmations: Preconf Risks

-As described in \hyperref[preconfer_faults_and_punishing_conditions]{Section~\ref{preconfer_faults_and_punishing_conditions}}, preconfers risk losing some or all of their slashable collateral for committing faults.
-Safety and liveness faults are provable as they involve a direct contradiction between a signed preconf response and what is observable in the blockchain ledger (assuming a common view of the entities on the blockchain ledger).
-While proof by contradiction is sufficient to slash a preconfer committing a safety fault, or proposer committing a liveness fault (assuming the preconf registry can access relevant blockchain ledger data), a trusted overseer is required to attribute idleness faults (see \hyperref[preconfer_punishment]{Section~\ref{preconfer_punishment}}).
-The risk of being slashed depends on the type of fault the preconfer (perhaps unintentionally) committed: \begin{itemize} \item \textbf{Safety fault:} Safety faults should never be committed by an honest preconfer who is also a proposer (see \cite{W:Basedpreconfirmations} and Section~\ref{preconfer_faults_and_punishing_conditions}).
-In such cases, the punishment is expected to be severe.
-When the preconfer is not a proposer, the preconfer may risk being slashed for a safety fault (e.g., \cite{gateway_trust_liveness}) if they either fail to make the proposer aware of any preconfed transactions in time for proposal, or the proposer omits specific preconfed transactions at proposal time and no fault attribution mechanism exists to exonerate the preconfer.
-Fault attribution can, for example, be implemented by having a relay honestly report the list of preconfed transactions that was made known to the proposer \cite{W:FaultAttribution}. \item \textbf{Idleness fault:} A preconfer can be slashed even without malicious intent, for example, if their server is down or there is a network issue and they fail to publish preconfs on time.
-In a protocol with a permissioned overseer, there is the additional risk that a malicious overseer may unfairly slash the preconfer even when no fault is actually committed. \item \textbf{Liveness fault:} Usually, only if the preconfer is a proposer, the preconfer is punished for a liveness fault (for more details, see\hyperref[preconfer_punishment]{ Section \ref{preconfer_punishment}}).
-When the preconfer is not a proposer, liveness faults usually result in penalties for the proposer (e.g., \cite{gateway_trust_liveness}). \end{itemize}
+The risk of being slashed depends on the type of fault the preconfer or proposer (perhaps unintentionally) committed (see \cite{W:Basedpreconfirmations}): (i) \textbf{Safety fault:} Safety faults should never be committed by an honest preconfer who is also a proposer (see \cite{W:Basedpreconfirmations} and Section~\ref{preconfer_faults_and_punishing_conditions}).
+When the preconfer is not a proposer, both the preconfer and the proposer can be responsible for a safety fault.
+The exact way depends on the implementation but an example is the following: the preconfer fails to make the proposer aware of any preconfed transactions in time for proposal or the proposer omits specific preconfed transactions at proposal time.
+To reduce the risk that a party is penalized without performing a fault, a fault attribution mechanism can be implemented.
+One example is to have a relay honestly report the list of preconfed transactions that was made known to the proposer in time \cite{W:FaultAttribution}; (ii) \textbf{Idleness fault:} If idleness faults are penalized through slashing, a preconfer can be slashed even without malicious intent, for example, if their server is down or there is a network issue and they fail to publish preconfs on time.
+In a protocol with a permissioned overseer, there is the additional risk that a malicious overseer may unfairly slash the preconfer even when no fault is actually committed; (iii) \textbf{Liveness fault:} For liveness faults, the proposer is a stronger candidate for slashing, as it is more likely to have misbehaved.
+However, a fault attribution mechanism could again reduce the risk of unfairly penalizing the proposer if the preconfer delayed sending preconfs.
+The proposer risks being slashed even for missing slots accidentally.
+To protect themselves against this risk, proposers could request that preconfers chain their preconfs \cite{W:AvoidingAccidentalLivenessFaultsforBasedPreconfs}, allowing preconfs to be fulfilled by subsequent proposers in the lookahead in return for a proportion of the tip revenue.
+Preconf protocols can amplify the economic impact of missing slots in L1, where proposers already incur the opportunity cost of missing out on proposer rewards and revenue.